2Parale/ten_years_rails/deprecation_tracker.md

 The deprecation tracker has three mode: `compare`, `save`, and off.

-- `DEPRECATION_TRACKER=compare rspec foo_spec.rb`: in `compare` mode, changes to the deprecation warnings output by a test file will trigger an error.
+- `DEPRECATION_TRACKER_MODE=compare rspec foo_spec.rb`: in `compare` mode, changes to the deprecation warnings output by a test file will trigger an error.
-- `DEPRECATION_TRACKER=save rspec foo_spec.rb`: in `save` mode, changes to the deprecation warnings output by a test file will update the shitlist.
+- `DEPRECATION_TRACKER_MODE=save rspec foo_spec.rb`: in `save` mode, changes to the deprecation warnings output by a test file will update the shitlist.
 - `rspec foo_spec.rb`: when turned off, changes to the deprecation warnings output by a test file won't trigger a warning or update the shitlist.